MITHaystack/digital_rf/news/drfplot_python3.rst

 **Fixed:**

-* Fix drf_plot.py to be compatible with Python 3 by removing use of string module functions.
+* Fix drf_plot.py, drf_sti.py, drf_cross_sti.py, and drf_sound.py to be compatible with Python 3 by removing use of string module functions.

 **Security:**